 Wazo offers the possibility to create and manage X.509 certificates via the the Configuration \rightarrow Management \rightarrow Certificates page.

 These certificates can be used for:

-- · enabling SIP TLS - enabling encryption between the CTI server and the XiVO clients
+- enabling SIP TLS - enabling encryption between the CTI server and the XiVO clients

-For the certificate used for HTTPS, see HTTPS certificate.
+For the certificate used for HTTPS, see Certificates for HTTPS.